seung-lab/crackle/README.md

 U: if 0, unique labels are sorted, else, unsorted
 R: Reserved

-CRC8 only covers the header.
+CRC only covers the header.
 It doesn't cover the magic number or format version since those are easily human correctable if needed.

 ### Flat Label Format